Test before you invest: Proven market validation strategies to guarantee product-market fit

 Malte Scholz, Head of Product and CEO at airfocus

 In each of these scenarios, investing time and money into a product is an enormous risk.
-So, before resources can be allotted into development, market validation helps to justify the investment by confirming the existence of a target market willing to buy the product.
+So, before resources can be allotted to development, market validation helps to justify the investment by confirming the existence of a target market willing to buy the product.

-How to do market validation: The process
+5 Steps for successful market validation: The process

 The process of running a market validation test can vary a lot, depending on your resources, the type of product you’re developing, your industry, and the demographics of your users.
 But, there is a solid framework in which most market validation processes can work.